francistor/Lever/README.md

 Lever
 =====
 Lever is a toy radius and diameter server and client for testing and experimentation.
+It is written in javascript and requires [nodejs](https://nodejs.org/).

 This project does not include any license and is intended for personal use by the author only (see LICENSE file).